+For each primate species, broad dietary guilds (frugivores, folivores, nectarivores, granivores, insectivores, omnivores) are generally considered based on the main type of food they consume.
+We classified extant species as either “frugivorous” or “folivorous” based on the availability of percentage of frugivory and folivory, prioritising frugivory over folivory.
+We considered a species as frugivorous if the percentage of frugivory was at least above 20%.
+If not, or if the percentage of frugivory was unavailable, we considered the species as folivorous if the percentage of folivory was above 40%.
+Whenever the percentages were not available, we referred to the classification provided by DeCasien, Williams, and Higham (2017), partly based on anatomical criteria.
+We discarded any other cases (e.g. species feeding on invertebrates or tree exudates).
+We also replicated these diet assignments by considering a threshold of 40% for frugivory and 60% for folivory.

 Ranging Data

 The current biogeographic range of each primate species was assessed using ranging maps provided by the IUCN red list (IUCN 2021).
-Ranging data were available for 249 species among the 301 represented in the 10kTrees primate phylogeny.
+Ranging data were available for 249 species.
+The availability of distribution range data is depicted in Supplementary Figure S1.

+Phylogeny

+We used chronogram trees of the primate taxon of the 10kTrees project (downloaded on May 2021, version 3), as well as a consensus tree of 1000 trees for the subsequent phylogenetic analyses.
+The trees contain 301 primate species.
+Note that in all these analyses, we discarded Homo sapiens and Macaca sylvanus.
+The latter was discarded because of its complete geographic isolation and repeated intervention of humans in population maintenance (Modolo, Salzburger, and Martin 2005).
+A summary of available data per species is presented in Supplementary Figure S1.

 Retracing past sympatry between primate species

 Based on the biogeographic distribution of each extant primate species, we first reconstructed the history of past sympatry between primate lineages.
 To do so, we followed Drury et al. (2018) and first reconstructed the biogeographic history of each primate lineage to then retrace which pairs of primate lineages were likely to be simultaneously present at the same place.
 Leaning on Kamilar (2009), we considered that the biogeography of primates can be described by 12 discrete biogeographic areas with highly similar community structures shaped by both the environment geography and climatic correlates.
-These geographic areas, mapped using Google earth professional (v7.3.3), are represented in Figure 1.
-One to multiple biogeographic areas were assigned to each species as soon as 10% of their current distribution range overlapped on the surface with a given biogeographic area.
-We also replicated these biogeographic assignations by using instead a larger threshold of 30%.
-This upper threshold was chosen because, as such, a species could initially occupy a maximum of three areas, thus at best would occupy one continent at present (Figure 1).
-Overlaps of primate current ranges with biogeographic areas were calculated with the “gIntersection” function from the rgeos package (Bivand and Rundel 2021) applied to Mercator-projected data to get the overlapping contour, and the “area” function from the geosphere package (Hijmans 2021), applied directly on unprojected longitudinal-latitudinal data for area size calculation.
+These geographic areas, mapped using Google Earth Professional (v7.3.3), are represented in Figure 1.
+One to multiple biogeographic areas were assigned to each species as soon as 10% of their current distribution range overlapped on the surface with a given biogeographic area (see Supplementary Material, Spatial overlap assessment, Figure 2).